missionpinball/mpf/README.md

 MPF is written in Python 3.
 It is compatible with Windows, Mac, and Linux using the same code and configurations.

-MPF is a work in progress we are actively developing.
-We are reviewing commits weekly.
 MPF is MIT-licensed, developed by fun people, and supported by a vibrant pinball-loving community.
+It is a work in progress we are actively developing.
+We review commits weekly.

 See also the [MPF Media Controller](https://github.com/missionpinball/mpf-mc/) (based on [Kivy](http://kivy.org)) which is used to control graphics and sounds, including high-res LCD displays, classic DMDs, and modern RGB LED DMDs.

-The MPF project homepage is here : http://missionpinball.org
+Visit the MPF project homepage is here : http://missionpinball.org

 [![Coverage Status](https://coveralls.io/repos/missionpinball/mpf/badge.svg?branch=dev&service=github)](https://coveralls.io/github/missionpinball/mpf?branch=dev)
 [![Build Status](https://travis-ci.org/missionpinball/mpf.svg?branch=dev)](https://travis-ci.org/missionpinball/mpf)